Wuthering Heights (1970 film): Filming

 Filming began 6 April 1970 and was shot on location in Blubberhouses, Weston Hall near Otley, and Brimham Rocks as well as Shepperton Studios.
-(Another film based on a Bronte novel, Jane Eyre, started filming 18 May.)
-Producer Lous Heyward said at the time:I'm the only American here.
+(Another film based on a Brontë sisters novel, Charlotte Brontë's Jane Eyre, started filming 18 May.)
+Producer Louis M. Heyward said at the time:I'm the only American here.
 For the first time in 30 years Hollywood said to me, 'No big names, no huge publicity, just a good film that stands on its merits'.
 This is very encouraging except now we stand naked in judgement.
 It has to be really good with two to three million dollars invested.
 The last version, with Laurence Olivier as Heathcliff and Merle Oberon as Cathy, portrayed him as a regular nice guy and her as sweetness and light.
 That was not the truth and Hollywood now goes in for the truth.
 Heathcliff was a bastard and Cathy a real bitch and that's how they'll be in this film.Filming was plagued by poor weather.
 The opening titles were designed by Maurice Binder.

+Release

+AIP made a deal with the China Film Corporation to release the film in China, which AIP claimed was the first such direct deal with a US distributor.